cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 Notes:

-* Material 3 requires applying `Modifier.menuAnchor(MenuAnchorType.PrimaryEditable)` to the `TextField` and `Modifier.menuAnchor(MenuAnchorType.SecondaryEditable)` to its `trailingIcon` in order to link the `TextView` with the menu with the proper semantics.
+* Material 3 requires applying `Modifier.menuAnchor(ExposedDropdownMenuAnchorType.PrimaryEditable)` to the `TextField` and `Modifier.menuAnchor(ExposedDropdownMenuAnchorType.SecondaryEditable)` to its `trailingIcon` in order to link the `TextView` with the menu with the proper semantics.
 * Set `readOnly = false` and supply an `onValueChange` that sets the appropriate value state on the `TextField` to allow it to accept user keyboard input.
 * Keyboard handling and focus management must be applied even more extensively than for the read-only case.
 See [TextField Controls](TextFieldControls.md) for details of the `Modifier.nextOnTabAndEnterHandler()` extension function used in the example below.